ropg/ezTime/README.md

 This is what your loop functions should call if they want events executed.
 This includes user-set events (see below) and the NTP updates that ezTime does periodically. `events()` also calls the Arduino function `yield()`, so you do not need to call that anymore (but once more doesn't hurt).

-These events are meant for things that need to happen frequently.
-The next event cannot be more than 65 seconds out as the period between them is a 16-bit unsigned integer.
-If you use M5ez with ezTime, you can use [ezTime's events](https://github.com/ropg/ezTime#events) for things that need to happen with more time between them.

 &nbsp;

 ### setEvent